mozilla/pkipolicy/rootstore/policy.md

 a set of X.509v3 root certificates for various Certification Authorities (CAs).
-The included certificates have their "trust bits" set for various purposes, so that the software in question can use the CA certificates to anchor a chain of trust for certificates used by SSL servers and S/MIME email users without having to ask users for further permission or information.
+The included certificates have their "trust bits" set for various purposes, so that the software in question can use the CA certificates to anchor a chain of trust for certificates used by TLS servers and S/MIME email users without having to ask users for further permission or information.